flows-network/docs/docs/javascript/understand-the-flow-function-in-javascript.md

 ```

-You can upload the `getting_started.js` file to the WasmHaiku flow as shown in Getting Started.
+You can upload the `getting_started.js` file to the flows.network flow as shown in Getting Started.

 ## Create your own